REDUCE COSTS AND FREE UP TIME WITH CBR’S EMPLOYEE MANAGEMENT SERVICES

 PPO – In health insurance, a preferred provider organization (or “PPO”, sometimes referred to as a participating provider organization) is a managed care organization of medical doctors, hospitals, and other health care providers who have covenanted with an insurer or a third-party administrator to provide health care at reduced rates to the insurer’s or administrator’s clients.

 Sexual Harassment – Sexual harassment is harassment or unwelcome attention of a sexual nature.
-It includes a range of behavior from mild transgressions and annoyances to serious abuses, which can even involve forced sexual activity.
+It includes a range of behavior from mild transgressions and annoyances to serious abuses such as forced sexual activity.

 SHRM – Society for Human Resource Management – The Society for Human Resource Management (SHRM) is the world’s largest professional association devoted to human resource management.
 SHRM’s mission is to serve the needs of HR professionals by providing the most current and comprehensive resources, and to advance the profession by promoting HR’s essential, strategic role.
 Founded in 1948, SHRM represents more than 225,000 individual members in over 125 countries, and has a network of more than 575 affiliated chapters in the United States, as well as offices in China and India.

-Social Security – Social Security in the United States is a social insurance program funded through dedicated payroll taxes called Federal Insurance Contributions Act (FICA).
-Tax deposits are formally entrusted to Federal Old-Age and Survivors Insurance Trust Fund, or Federal Disability Insurance Trust Fund, Federal Hospital Insurance Trust Fund or the Federal Supplementary Medical Insurance Trust Fund.
+Social Security – Social Security in the United States is a social insurance program funded through dedicated payroll taxes authorized under the Federal Insurance Contributions Act (FICA).
+Tax deposits are formally entrusted to the Federal Old-Age and Survivors Insurance Trust Fund, or Federal Disability Insurance Trust Fund, Federal Hospital Insurance Trust Fund or the Federal Supplementary Medical Insurance Trust Fund.
 The main part of the program is sometimes abbreviated OASDI (Old Age, Survivors, and Disability Insurance) or RSDI (Retirement, Survivors, and Disability Insurance).

 W2 – Form W-2, Wage and Tax Statement, is used in the United States income tax system as an information return to report wages paid to employees and the taxes withheld from them.
 The form is also used to report FICA taxes to the Social Security Administration.
 Relevant amounts on Form W-2 are reported by the Social Security Administration to the Internal Revenue Service.